Rafiki Saïd

-Rafiki Saïd Ahamada (born 15 March 2000) is a Comorian professional footballer who plays as a winger for Belgian Pro League club Standard Liège and the Comoros national team.
+Rafiki Saïd Ahamada (born 15 March 2000) is a Comorian professional footballer who plays as a left winger for English club Wolverhampton Wanderers and the Comoros national team.

 Club career

 Saïd joined the youth academy of Brest at the age of 11, and signed his first professional contract on 25 May 2020.
 He began his senior career with their reserve side, before joining Stade Briochin on loan for the second half of the 2020–21 season in the Championnat National.
 He returned to Brest in the summer of 2021, where he was promoted to the senior team.
 He made his professional debut with Brest in a 1–1 Ligue 1 tie with Angers on 12 September 2021.

 On 31 August 2022, Saïd signed with Nîmes for one season, with an option to extend for two more seasons.
 On 22 July 2023, he transferred to Troyes signing a 4-year contract.

 On 7 July 2025, Saïd joined Standard Liège in Belgium on a three-season contract.

+On 11 July 2026, Saïd joined EFL Championship Club Wolverhampton Wanderers on a 3 year contract with the option for an extra 12 month extension.

 International career

 Saïd debuted with the Comoros national team in a 4–2 2026 FIFA World Cup qualification win over Central African Republic on 17 November 2023, scoring his side's third goal in his debut.

+On 11 December 2025, Saïd was called up to the Comoros squad for the 2025 Africa Cup of Nations.